chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 point) like any other loopdata page.
 The numerals on the dials use the same decimal point.
 The panel scales with the window: four cards to a row, three below 1080 pixels, two below 800 and one below 540.
-Each drawing is a 200-unit square stretched to its card, so its lines and words grow together (drawings cap at 480px), and the words under it grow with the card.
+Each drawing is a square stretched to its card, so its lines and words grow together (drawings cap at 480px), and the words under it grow with the card.
+Every gauge's face, the windrose's included, comes out the same size.

 The fields the panel reads are declared in `skins/LoopData/skin.conf`, one group per gauge (see [Declaring fields](declaring-fields.html)), and